 There may be some who find success by timing the market, just as some find success by winning the lottery.
 The question is why waste time, effort, resources and money on timing the market when the odds are so heavily against you?

 You can’t control timing the market.
 But you have control over time.
 Therefore time in the market is a better option than timing the market.

 You are likely to have more success in the market if you decide to stay in for a long period of time.
 By long I mean years, not months.
 This is known as HOLDING or Buy & Hold.
-In the long run your holdings WILL survive through all the cycles of market and you will enjoy good rate of returns for your patience along with the power of compounding which is the only confirmed way of wealth creation.
+In the long run, your holdings WILL survive through all the cycles of market and you will enjoy a good rate of returns for your patience along with the power of compounding which is the only confirmed way of wealth creation.

 And if you choose to invest via SIP mode you can turn market volatility into a long term wealth creation opportunity.

 Also, markets rise over time.
 All the noise and fluctuations are for short term.
-In the long run stock market most definitely gives good positive returns.
+In the long-run stock market most definitely gives good positive returns.
 So, let time be your friend and for wealth creation spend time in the market and not on timing the market.

-Just remember that time in market doesn’t mean ignoring your investment.
+Just remember that time in the market doesn’t mean ignoring your investment.
 It’s always good to review your portfolio regularly (annually is fine) to make sure that it is still in line with your goals and objectives.